thai-language.comInternet resource

 closed syllableA syllable that ends with a consonant sound.
 The complete syllable thus follows the pattern: Initial consonant + vowel + final consonant.
 The syllable is classified as live or dead based on the type of final consonant: live consonant ending or dead consonant ending.

-compound vowelA vowel symbol which is written with several components.
+compound vowelA vowel symbol which is written with several distinct components.

 consonant